TICkGRAh/google-news-scraper-2021/README.md

 ## Frequently Asked Questions

 ### How many results can I expect to get?
-You can expect up to 100 results since that's also the maximum you can get on https://news.google.com.
+You can expect up to 100 results as this is the maximum you can get on https://news.google.com.
-Results largely depend on supplied keyword and location.
+Results largely depend on a supplied keyword and location.

 ### Does this scraper support bulk queries?
 Unfortunately, this scraper doesn't support bulk queries.
-If you want more scalable approach for scraping news from Google, I suggest you checking [Oxylabs Real-Time Crawler](https://oxylabs.io/products/real-time-crawler) or [Google News API by SERPmaster](https://serpmaster.com/products/google-news-api/) services.
+If you want a more scalable approach for scraping news from Google, I suggest checking [Oxylabs Real-Time Crawler](https://oxylabs.io/products/real-time-crawler) or [Google News API by SERPmaster](https://serpmaster.com/products/google-news-api/) services.